Infinite monkey theorem: Statistical mechanics

-In one of the forms in which probabilists now know this theorem, with its "dactylographic" [i.e., typewriting] monkeys (singes dactylographes; the French word singe covers both the monkeys and the apes), appeared in Émile Borel's 1913 article "Mécanique Statistique et Irréversibilité" (Statistical mechanics and irreversibility), and in his book "Le Hasard" in 1914.
+In one of the forms in which probabilists now know this theorem, with its "dactylographic" [i.e., typewriting] monkeys (singes dactylographes; the French word singe covers both the monkeys and the apes), appeared in Émile Borel's 1913 article "Mécanique Statique et Irréversibilité" (Static mechanics and irreversibility), and in his book "Le Hasard" in 1914.
 His "monkeys" are not actual monkeys; rather, they are a metaphor for an imaginary way to produce a large, random sequence of letters.
 Borel said that if a million monkeys typed ten hours a day, it was extremely unlikely that their output would exactly equal all the books of the richest libraries of the world; and yet, in comparison, it was even more unlikely that the laws of statistical mechanics would ever be violated, even briefly.

 The physicist Arthur Eddington drew on Borel's image further in The Nature of the Physical World (1928), writing:

-These images invite the reader to consider the incredible improbability of a large but finite number of monkeys working for a large but finite amount of time producing a significant work, and compare this with the even greater improbability of certain physical events.
+These images invite the reader to consider the incredible improbability of a large but finite number of monkeys working for a large but finite amount of time producing a significant work and compare this with the even greater improbability of certain physical events.
 Any physical process that is even less likely than such monkeys' success is effectively impossible, and it may safely be said that such a process will never happen.
 It is clear from the context that Eddington is not suggesting that the probability of this happening is worthy of serious consideration.
 On the contrary, it was a rhetorical illustration of the fact that below certain levels of probability, the term improbable is functionally equivalent to impossible.